FREQUENTLY ASKED QUESTIONS

 This process may sound similar to grants or contracts, but challenges differ in small and significant ways.
 In grants and contracts an agency receives proposals to do work, chooses one and then pays the monetary award incrementally as the work is done.
-In challenges, an agency generally makes a single award after assessing work that has been completed.
-(In more complex, multi-phase challenges, awards can be made progressively as development stages are completed.)
+In challenges, an agency generally selects winner(s) after assessing work that has been completed.
+In more complex, multi-phase challenges, phase winners may be selected progressively as development stages are completed.

 Unlike contracts in particular, which provide detailed and comprehensive specifications of the work that needs to be done, challenges define a smaller set of requirements, which allows participants to bring more of their own creativity to solutions.
 This can be advantageous when a problem can be solved many different ways, including ways that the agency is not even aware of.
-The open-ended approach is conducive to out-of-the-box thinking and can bring in participants who do not have expertise in the problem subject matter but can apply their own experience.
+The open-ended approach can entice participation from those who may not have direct expertise in the problem subject matter area but can lend expertise from their diverse backgrounds.

-Challenges can serve more purposes beyond generating solutions to problems, including:
+Challenges can serve multiple goals beyond sourcing solutions to problems, including: